dotnet/llilc/Documentation/llilc-gc.md

 collector, something that is also required for CoreCLR's GC.
-Given that `Statepoints` provide a useful superset of what GCRoot provides, and that the work is ongoing and still a bit malleable, it seems prudent to build upon this work for supporting the CoreCLR GC in LLVM-MSILC.
+Given that `Statepoints` provide a useful superset of what GCRoot provides, and that the work is ongoing and still a bit malleable, it seems prudent to build upon this work for supporting the CoreCLR GC in LLILC.

 `Statepoints` essentially allow for tracked location reporting.
 Each safepoint can describe a different set of locations to report to the GC, including